Peter Thum

 Peter Thum is an American businessman.
 He has founded several companies and not-for-profit organizations.
-Thum is best known for creating the brand Ethos Water and leading the company as its president through its acquisition by Starbucks.
+He is best known for creating the brand Ethos Water and leading the company as its president through its acquisition by Starbucks.

 Early career and education

-Thum graduated from Claremont McKenna College in 1990 with a degree in Government.
-Following graduation, Thum moved to Berlin, Germany, after the fall of the Berlin Wall.
-Thum went on to earn an MBA from The Kellogg School of Management at Northwestern University.
+Thum graduated from Claremont McKenna College in 1990 with a degree in government.
+He then moved to Berlin, Germany, after the fall of the Berlin Wall.
+He went on to earn an MBA from The Kellogg School of Management at Northwestern University.

 Entrepreneurship

 Ethos Water

 In 2001, while working on a consulting project in South Africa for McKinsey & Company, Thum met people who lived in the townships and countryside who did not have access to safe water and adequate sanitation.
 These experiences inspired him to come up with the idea for Ethos Water.
 Thum led Ethos as president through its acquisition by Starbucks in 2005.
 From 2005 to 2008, he managed Ethos and other businesses as a vice president of Starbucks and guided its philanthropy as a Director of the Starbucks Foundation.